microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 The access key that you just copied will be included in each HTTPS request sent to the Computer Vision API so Azure can verify that the caller is authorized.
 You should protect this access key the same way you protect access keys for storage accounts and other Azure resources.

 <a name="Exercise4"></a>
-## Exercise 4: Write the app in Visual Studio Code
+## Exercise 4: Create a photo-upload app

 In this exercise, you will create a new Web app in Visual Studio Code and add code to upload images, write them to blob storage, display them in a Web page, generate thumbnails, captions, and keywords using the Computer Vision API, and perform keyword searches on uploaded images.
 The app will be named Intellipix (for "Intelligent Pictures") and will be accessed through your browser.
 The server-side code will be written in JavaScript and Node.js.
 The code that runs in the browser will be written in JavaScript and will leverage two of the most popular class libraries on the planet: [AngularJS](https://angularjs.org/) and [Bootstrap](http://getbootstrap.com/).